 When my daughter was 13-years-old, we embarked on a month-long trip across the West by car.
 Although the trunk was packed with clothes, I made sure there was room enough for fishing tackle, including a couple of easy-to-cast rods & reels.
 We ended up at Mammoth Lake in California just as the ice was breaking in early July.
 I reasoned that an entry stream would contain trout and we had a great catch.
 A local restaurant prepared them and it was a memorable feast.

-Develop Fishing Skills in Advance- Fishing is fun, yet it also requires some skill to be successful.
+Develop Fishing Skills in Advance- Fishing is fun, but it also requires some skill to be successful.
 Before heading to the water, make sure that youngsters know how their gear works.
 Casting a sinker into a hula-hoop or bucket is somewhat like basketball or hockey.
 It’s great fun and allows children to develop skills with no hooks involved.
 They will want to learn about various lures and baits and how to tie knots.
 In keeping with #1 above, explain how to cast safely when others are close by.

 - Cast away.
 Thumb-pressure casting reels are among the easiest to use and ideal for new anglers.
 You want a rod that’s about the height of the user, 10-pound test monofilament line and a hook or swivel for changing artificial lures.
 Teach your child to reel in the line while allowing 6-10 inches of line beyond the tip.
-Press the “hold” button on the reel until the cast is half way complete, release the reel brake and the line will fly toward it’s intended target.
+Press the “hold” button on the reel until the cast is halfway complete, release the reel brake and the line will fly toward it’s intended target.
 It’s easiest to do side-arm, but safest to do overhead.

 - Keep or Put Back?
 Catch-and-release is a good conservation method in many fisheries, except farm ponds.
 Most small impoundments quickly become overcrowded and fish growth becomes stunted.
 Be sure to ask the landowner, but most will allow you to keep bluegills and some bass.
 Teaching children to catch their food is a great life lesson and learning to prepare them even better.